Join me as I show you simple ways to create a cozy home this winter. Learn how to use what you have to make your home feel cozy and inviting.

-Why Do I Want a Cozy Home?
+Why Do I Try to Cultivate a Cozy Home?

 As I sit writing this, it is 22°F and there’s a snowstorm on the way.
 For the most part, we don’t see too many gloomy overcast days in the mountains.
 Even when it rains or snows, it’s still sunny here.